samathaluca/new-lazycamp/README.md

 ## Acknowledgements
 Django girls.
 Michael, CI tutor for his encouragement as well as his mind blowing, skill stretching expertise.
-Brian my CI mentor.
+Brian Mc my CI mentor.
 Mpia_lead for noticing a serious bug in peer review in slack.
 Thankfully I had posted in good time so I had chance to work out the issue.
 Anna, CI tutor.
+Chris Z for always being right.
+Also Stephen the tutor who calmed me down in last hour before submission.

+Lastly Thank you to the community and support is Slack.

-## Submission
+## Submission.
-Assessment Criteria review
-I have aimed to fulfil all the assessment criteria below to a standard beyond that expected.
-Final review and README.md checks done.

-remember disable_collectstatic stopped build so added

-the added postgres through resources tab at top and added in gitpod.

-settings.py file
-add at top import dj_database_url

-ALLOWED_HOSTS = [os.environ.get("C9_HOSTNAME"), 'localhost', 'lazycamp.herokuapp.com']

-plus provision postgres from dashboard

-added pip3 install dj_database_url abd psycho-binary
+I will send superuser details to show all the add/edit/delete functionality to student support by email as instructed to do so previously.